 Sodium cocoate is a combination of coconut oil and lye (sodium hydroxide).
 When the two are mixed a chemical reaction takes place, known as saponification: this creates soap.

-Sodium cocoate has two core functions in soap production - it acts as a surfactant and an emollient.
+Sodium cocoate has two core functions in natural soap and shaving soap production - it acts as a surfactant and an emollient.

 Sodium cocoate as a surfactant